Molajo/Resource/README.md

 [![Build Status](https://travis-ci.org/Molajo/Resource.png?branch=master)](https://travis-ci.org/Molajo/Resource)

 *Resource* provides PHP applications with a generalized approach for locating and handling
-    file and folder resources using URI namespaces.
+    file and folder resource using URI namespaces.

 ## Basic Principles

-With *Resource*, applications interact with filesystem resources using a URI namespace, rather than specifying file and folder names.
+With *Resource*, applications interact with filesystem resource using a URI namespace, rather than specifying file and folder names.

  This approach provides two important benefits: